scikit-hep/decaylanguage/README.md

 <!-- break -->

-A language to describe particle decays, and tools to work with them.
+DecayLanguage implements a language to describe and convert particle decays between digital representations, effectively making it possible to interoperate several fitting programs.
+Particular interest is given to programs dedicated to amplitude analyses.

+DecayLanguage provides tools to parse so-called .dec decay files, and manipulat and visualize decay chains.

-# Installation
+### Installation

 Just run the following: